diwi/LiquidFunProcessing/README.md

 ## Examples
 The library includes a lot of examples from the original [jbox2d testbed](https://github.com/jbox2d/jbox2d/tree/master/jbox2d-testbed/src/main/java/org/jbox2d/testbed/tests).<br>
-For a quick start, each sketch has a couple of default eventhandlers:
+For a quick start, each sketch has a couple of default mouse-actions:

 - LMB: drag rigid bodies / particles
 - LMB + SHIFT: shoot a bullet